sass/sass/README.md

 intuitive definitions, but placeholder selectors' definitions just indicate which [module](#module) they come from.

+There's some question of whether placeholders ought to be considered members, and consequently [namespaced](#resolving-members) like other members.
+On one hand, they're frequently used in parallel with mixins as the API exposed by a library, which suggests that they should be namespaced like the mixins they parallel.
+On the other hand, this usage is somewhat discouraged since it doesn't treat them like selectors, and not namespacing them would potentially free up characters like `.` or `:` to be used as namespace separators.

 ### CSS Tree

 A *CSS tree* is an abstract CSS syntax tree.
 It has multiple top-level CSS